mollysa/MollysaYim.github.io/artifact-three.md

 **Description:**
 This enhancement expanded the Inventory App’s functionality by improving database interaction and integrating an SMS notification system.
-I added logic to automatically check inventory levels and send low-stock alerts using Android’s `SmsManager`.
+I added logic to automatically check inventory levels and send low-stock alerts using Android’s SmsManager.
 This demonstrated both backend database design and real-world communication features.

 **Enhancements Made:**
 - Added a method to query the database for items below a user-defined quantity threshold.
-- Implemented an SMS notification feature for low-stock alerts using Android’s `SmsManager`.
+- Implemented an SMS notification feature for low-stock alerts using Android’s SmsManager.
 - Created a settings screen that allows users to toggle SMS alerts and customize stock thresholds.
-- Used `SharedPreferences` to store user preferences securely.
+- Used SharedPreferences to store user preferences securely.
 - Improved the app’s database schema for better performance and data accuracy.

 **Original Code vs. Enhanced Code**